FreeLesio/Boring-CSS-Snippets/README.md

 5 - Make all colors grayscale<br>
 6 - Shake the page<br>
 7 - Replace the default cursor by a waiting cursor<br>
-8 - Saturate all colors
+8 - Saturate all colors<br>
+9 - Make the page blur

 > I am in no way responsible for your actions with this program.
 This program is shared with you for educational purposes.
 Use it with care and do not use it for malicious purposes.